MicrosoftDocs/win32/desktop-src/SecProv/isowned-win32-tpm.md

-﻿---
+---
-Description: 'The IsOwned method of the Win32\_Tpm class indicates whether the device has an owner.
-This value is changed by the TakeOwnership method.' ms.assetid: '04a9394f-98de-43e3-8a19-7a8f409823b8'
+Description: The IsOwned method of the Win32\_Tpm class indicates whether the device has an owner.
+This value is changed by the TakeOwnership method. ms.assetid: 04a9394f-98de-43e3-8a19-7a8f409823b8
-title: 'IsOwned method of the Win32\_Tpm class'
+title: IsOwned method of the Win32\_Tpm class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IsOwned method of the Win32\_Tpm class